stopsopa/nlab/README.md

 # promiseall

-works like Promise.all but if at least one promise in array is rejected, it will still wait for all other promises to resolve or reject ( to finish their job ), and return array like:
+Works like Promise.all but when one or more promises in array are rejected, it will still wait for all other promises to resolve or reject ( to finish their job ), and return array like: